 Occupy City Hall, 2020

 New York prides itself on being one of the most liberal states in the country.
-But New Yorkers are facing multiple crises: enormous inequality, sky-high rents, failing mass transit, unaffordable healthcare, an ugly and discriminatory policing and incarceration system, disappearing small businesses, segregated schools, and the climate crisis.
-While poor and working class New Yorkers, older and disabled people, trans people, and communities of color are most impacted, all of us who call this city home deserve more.
+But New Yorkers are facing multiple crises: corruption and cronyism, the silencing of political speech, enormous inequality, sky-high rents, failing mass transit, unaffordable healthcare, an ugly and discriminatory policing and incarceration system, disappearing small businesses, segregated schools, and the climate crisis.
+While poor and working class New Yorkers, new New Yorkers, older and disabled people, trans people, and communities of color are most impacted, all of us who call this city home deserve more.

 Photo of Muslims praying in the street with JFREJ standing watch